 Unsurprisingly, Mark Hix (aka Mr Seasonal) was also on the berries.
 All four recipes looked superb.
-Not least: a gluten and dairy free rapeseed oil cake with raspberries; strawberries, goat curd and white port; and an ‘Asian fruit salad’ – of which you can read more below.
+Not least: a gluten and dairy free rapeseed oil cake with raspberries; strawberries, goat curd and white port; and an ‘Asian fruit salad’ – more on that below.

 It is absolute nonsense to think that more than 1% of World Cup football parties will be accompanied by anything other than shit lager, Doritos, Pringles, jars of Dorito salsa and Dr Oetker pizzas.
 But I suppose we shouldn’t give the food pages too hard a time for using the tournament as a theme.

-The Guardian’s ’Cook’ supplement gave us the ‘Ten Best Brazilian‘ recipes.
+The Guardian’s ‘Cook’ supplement gave us the ‘Ten Best Brazilian‘ recipes.
 Pao de queijo and feijoada are indeed ubiquitous dishes.
-There’s no palm oil in McEvedy’s Bahian Moqueca de peixe.
+I note that there’s no palm oil in McEvedy’s Bahian moqueca de peixe.
 Which seems to miss the point a bit.
 But coconut manjar with prunes is tempting.